streamreasoning/wvot/index.md

 ### W3C WoT Standards

-The reference peer-reviewed paper on WoT was published ten years ago, at WWW 2009.
-The W3C WoT community, supported by official standards, significantly extended its vision as a set of Web APIs for physical mashups, by building up on Linked Data principles to define a model for WoT Things, by allowing Web agents to communicate using arbitrary IoT protocols (like CoAP or MQTT) and by defining a programmatic interface to classical Web API interactions.
+The reference peer-reviewed paper on WoT was published ten years ago, at a WWW workshop.
+The W3C WoT community, supported by official standards, significantly extended the original vision of a set of Web APIs for physical mashups on three dimensions: by building up on Linked Data principles to define a model for WoT Things, by allowing Web agents to communicate using arbitrary IoT protocols (like CoAP or MQTT) and by defining a programmatic interface to classical Web API interactions.
 The W3C will release WoT standards shortly after TheWebConf 2019.
 The result of combining all these aspects opens new perspectives in domains of research that had not been directly related to WoT so far.
 We aim to survey scientific and industrial contributions that relate to WoT standards from the last ten years, as well as to identify questions unsolved by current standards and initiate discussions about these questions with the relevant communities.

 ## Topics and themes